djh900/Daniel_Hinton_T1A2/docs/Development_Log.md

 * Double the amount of questions in the question bank to 130
 * Try and implement a timer for each question.
 Can it be done?
 I will find out

+### Day 3
+##### Sunday, April 26, 4:00pm
+The project is pretty much complete.
+Time to put on a few episodes of the show and add some more questions to the question bank, and write a powerpoint showing the application off for the presentation.
+Other than that we're good.

+There is one marking criteria I will have to clear up as it makes zero sense to me: **Utilises** operating system or IDE features which facilitate the execution of the application.
+I hope that I have done that, even though I don't know what it means.
+Will clear up tomorrow.

+This process was frustrating.
+Writing the app was very fun.
+But the marking criteria was too restrictive and demanding.
+I don't expect to go into a job and be presented with criteria like that when writing a project.
+I expect more freedom, while still adhering to coding standards like file structures.